rogelioolarte/auth-alpaca/README.md

 }
 ```

-  - Make sure to update authorized redirect uri usage places in the _multiple-auth-api_ too.
+  - Make sure to update authorized redirect uri usage places in the _auth-alpaca-api_ too.

 # Are you curious about the Development Process?
 The Use of OAuth2 has been implemented according to the following repository, if you find this project useful, please visit the following repository and follow the step-by-step creation articles [here](https://blog.devgenius.io/part-4-implementing-authentication-with-spring-boot-security-6-oauth2-and-angular-17-via-df3fbb003946).